WebAssembly/component-model/design/mvp/CanonicalABI.md

 The `Subtask.add_lender` method is called by `lift_borrow` (below).
 This method increments the `num_lends` counter on the handle being lifted, which is guarded to be zero by `canon_resource_drop` (below).
-The `Subtask.deliver_resolve` method is called right before the `SUBTASK` `RETURNED` event is delivered to wasm, at which point all the borrowed handles are logically returned to the caller by decrementing all the `num_lend` counts that were initially incremented.
+The `Subtask.deliver_resolve` method is called right before the `SUBTASK` resolve event is delivered to wasm (for any of the `RETURNED`, `CANCELLED_BEFORE_STARTED` or `CANCELLED_BEFORE_RETURNED` states), at which point all the borrowed handles are logically returned to the caller by decrementing all the `num_lend` counts that were initially incremented.
 ```python
   def add_lender(self, lending_handle):
     assert(not self.resolve_delivered() and not self.resolved())